 When applying for planning permission for roof extension projects, typical section drawings should be prepared and presented along with plans.
-These can help both you and the planners to understand the actual usable space within the dwelling.

-Roof additions can cause problems of overlooking.
-Where dormer windows are orientated towards a dwelling's own private garden, overlooking is usually indirect and is therefore acceptable.
+These can help both you and the planners to understand the actual usable space within the dwelling. orientated towards a dwelling's own private garden, overlooking is usually indirect and is therefore acceptable.
 However, privacy can be an issue in high-density residential areas where overlooking has otherwise been minimized.
 Side-facing dormer windows will not normally be acceptable where they are orientated directly towards the private garden or window of an adjoining dwelling.